skai111/db48x/doc/commands/arithmetic.md

 Nth Hermite polynomial as used in probabilities

-## DIV2
+## DIV2 (QuoRem, IDIV2, QuotientRemainder)

-Euclidean division, returning quotient and remainder On HP calculators, this only applies for polynomials.
+Euclidean division, returning quotient and remainder.

+On HP calculators, this only applies for polynomials.

 On DB48X, this applies to integers, big integers, decimals, fractions and polynomials.
 It puts both the quotient and the remainder on the stack.
 For many data types, this operation is significantly more efficient than computing the quotient and the remainder separately.

 `Y` `X` ▶ `IP(Y/X)` `Y rem X`

-Aliases: `idiv2`, `QuoRem`, `QuotientRemainder`

 ## PDIV2